energyPATHWAYS/EnergyPATHWAYS/model_building_tools/gen_classes/README.txt

-The code in this folder holds a few programs and ancilliary files:
+The code in this folder holds a few programs and ancillary files:

 1. psql_to_csv.py => text_mappings.py, foreign_keys.csv